Greg-S-12/pneumonia_cnn/README.md

 ## Current Status: Complete (Final Model Built, further work)

+### Files in this Notebook:
+* Docs: Contains final presentation as well as information on different architecture used in this project.
+Also where x-ray images will be stored if follow instructions in Data_Prep.ipynb
+* Data_Prep: Notebook containing files so the user may download the dataset and run the notebook so it is formatted for training.
+Demonstrates potential problems with the data as well as some functions used in later Notebooks.
+* Multiclass_Model: Notebook containing functions to read in data and neural network architecture used to solve this as 3 class problem.
+* Binary_Model: Notebook containing functions to read in data and neural network architecture used to solve this as 2 class problem.
+* Testing_Model: Notebook to be used for reading in test data and testing various models by printing a confusion matrix as well as calculating various other metrics.
+* Data_Prep.py: Contains all functions used in all 4 notebooks.
+* ReadMe: This file!

 # Diagnosing Pneumonia from X-ray Images with Convolutional Neural Networks
 This project involves Convolutional Neural Networks as a method of image recognition in order to identify cases of pneumonia from x-ray images.
 <br> Neural Networks have recently been employed as a method of identifying cancer from x-ray screenings or CAT scans [1,2].
 Companies are now leveraging deep learning and machine learning techniques for healthcare, such as BenevolentAI's 'Benevolent Platform', in order to: